 I have had the privilege of serving in a support group ministry and have met some amazing ladies over the years.
 One year I had several younger women who had grown up in extremely dysfunctional and abusive homes.
 They quickly bonded because they each had difficult stories and could relate to the pain the others had suffered.
 They could also relate to the struggles each faced as they worked to find freedom from their pasts.
 They worked hard to find healing and to become the women God created them to be.

-They were wise and set strict, healthy boundaries with their families of origin.
-The boundaries were very needed for them to grow and heal.
-But sometimes those boundaries felt hard and felt lonely.
+They were wise and set strict, healthy boundaries with families of origin.
+The boundaries were needed for them to grow and heal.
+But sometimes those boundaries felt both hard and lonely.
 That year when Christmas was approaching, one of the young ladies remarked that she was really missing her family.
 One of them sighed and responded wistfully, "Yeah, I miss the family I made up in my head, too!"
 They looked at each other and laughed because of the profound words that hung in the air.
-With their permission, I share this part of their story as holidays approach, because it isn't just true for them, it is true for many of us.
+With their permission, I often share this part of their story as holidays approach, because it is true for many of us.